Battle of the Allia: Account of Livy

 The Senones either found footprints left by Cominius Pontius or discovered a relatively-easy ascent up the cliff.
 They climbed it and reached the summit of the Capitoline at night.
 They were heard not by the guards and the dogs but by the geese sacred to the goddess Juno, which woke up the Romans.
 Marcus Manlius Capitolinus, a former consul, knocked down a Gaul who had reached the top.
 He fell on those behind him.
 Manlius also killed some Gauls who had laid aside their weapons to cling to the rocks.
 He was joined by the other soldiers and the enemy was repulsed.
 Manlius was commended for his bravery.
 Quintus Sulpicius wanted to court-martial the guards who had failed to notice the enemy, but the soldiers prevented him from doing so.
 It was agreed to blame one man, who was thrown down the cliff.

 Famine began to afflict both armies.
 The Gauls were also affected by pestilence.
 They were on low ground between the hills, which had been scorched by the fires and there was malaria.
 Many of them died because of disease and the heat.
-They started to pile the dead bodies and burn them, instead of burying them, started negotiations with the Romans and called on them to surrender because of the famine.
+They started to pile the dead bodies and burn them, instead of burying them.
+They started negotiations with the Romans and called on them to surrender because of the famine.
 They also hinted that they could be bought off.
 The Roman leaders, who were waiting for Camillus to arrive with an army from Veii, refused.
 Eventually, the starving soldiers called for surrender or an agreement on a ransom on the best terms that they could.
 Quintus Sulpicius and Brennus, the leader of the Senones, held talks.
 They agreed on a ransom of a thousand pounds of gold.
 The Senones cheated, using heavier weights to weigh the gold.
 When the Romans protested, "Brennus tossed his sword on the scale, uttering words intolerable to the Roman ears, namely Vae victis or 'Woe to the vanquished!

 Paying off the Senones to leave the city was a humiliation for the Romans.
 However, as Livy put it, "god and man forbade the Romans to be a ransomed people".
 Before the weighing of the gold had been completed, Camillus reached Rome and ordered the gold not to be taken away.
 The Gauls said that an agreement had been made, but Camillus said that since it had been struck by an official of lesser status than he was, it was invalid.
 Camillus then offered battle, and the Senones were easily defeated.
 They were defeated again 13 km (8 mi) east of Rome.
 Livy wrote the "slaughter was total: their camp was captured and not even the messenger survived to report the disaster".